PSYC • Psychology

 PSYC 450 · Family Systems 3 Credits

-An overview of the development of the family system, including functional and dysfunctional family relationships and cultural and spiritual implications.
-Coursework introduces psychological interventions and techniques which promote development and change.
+An overview of the development of the family system, including dynamic family relationships, cultural factors, and Christian worldview implications.
+Coursework introduces psychological interventions and techniques which promote healthy family systems.

 Prerequisite: PSYC 105.